-7 Prior research into the accuracy of analyst forecasts has spanned several decades.
-Obrien issue of forecast accuracy among financial analysts during the period 1984-1990, consistent of the fourteen largest industries at the time.
+Abstract- Prior research into the accuracy of analyst forecasts has spanned several decades.
+Obrien (1990) conducted a comprehensive analysis of forecast accuracy among financial analysts in nine industries during the period 1975-1982.
+Sinha, Brown, and Das (1997) reexamined this issue of forecast accuracy among financial analysts during the period 1984-1990, consistent of the fourteen largest industries at the time.
 These studies reported no or minimal significant differences in forecast accuracy across industries.

-This study extends the above research and assesses forecast accuracy for eight distinct industries during the period 2010-2015 from the perspectives of: Comparison over forecast horizon 2.
-Comparison by industryComparison
+This study extends the above research and assesses forecast accuracy for eight distinct industries during the period 2010-2015 from the perspectives of:

+- 1. Comparison over forecast horizon

+- 2. Comparison by industry

+- 3. Comparison within industry